Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 Arguments for gifs will be fun
 Will pull Graphics project to repo tomorrow for better testing

+### 5/28/24

+I added a lot of stuff.
+Made the window resize, added more code...
+TO BE EXPANDED LATER

 ## GROUP MEMBER 2: Taamim Naamid

 ### May 22, 2024